code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We use a `FlatFileItemWriterBuilder` builder implementation to create a `FlatFileItemWriter`.
 We specify a name for the writer and the resource (in this case the <var>greeting.txt</var> file) to which data needs to be written.

 The `FlatFileItemWriter` needs to know how to turn our generated output into a single string that can be written to a file.
-As in this example our output is already a string we can use the `PassThroughLineAggregator`.
+As in this example our output is already a string we can use the [PassThroughLineAggregator](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#PassThroughLineAggregator){:target="_blank"}.
 This is the most basic implementation, which assumes that the object is already a string.

 {% highlight java %}
 package com.codenotfound.batch.job;